KieranWynn/pyquaternion/docs/features.md

 Get the axis or vector about which the quaternion rotation occurs

+For a null rotation (a purely real quaternion), the rotation angle will always be `0`, but the rotation axis is undefined.
+It is by default assumed to be `[0, 0, 0]`.

+**Params: **

+* `undefined` - [optional] - specify the axis vector that should define a null rotation.
+This is geometrically meaningless, and could be any of an infinite set of vectors, but can be specified if the default (`[0, 0, 0]`) causes undesired behaviour.

 **Returns:** a Numpy unit 3-vector describing the Quaternion object's axis of rotation.

-> **Note:** This feature only makes sense when referring to a unit quaternion.
+**Note 1:** This feature only makes sense when referring to a unit quaternion.
 Calling this method will implicitly normalise the Quaternion object to a unit quaternion if it is not already one.

+**Note 2:** Both matrices and quaternions avoid the singularities and discontinuities involved with rotation in 3 dimensions by adding extra dimensions.
+This has the effect that different values could represent the same rotation, for example quaternion q and -q represent the same rotation.
+It is therefore possible that, when converting a rotation sequence to axis/angle representation, the output may jump between different but equivalent forms.
+This could cause problems where subsequent operations such as differentiation are done on this data.
+Programmers should be aware of this issue.

 	u = my_quaternion.axis() # Unit vector about which rotation occurs